AdityaP68/nodeJS-weather-app/README.md

 # weather-app

-This app was made usinmg nodeJS
+This app was built using nodeJS